S2W – Import Shopify to WooCommerce

 The plugin allows you to import products using CSV files.
 To use this option, you need a valid Shopify product CSV file.
 You can export this file from your Shopify store.

-Then in your WooCommerce store, go to Dashboard/ Shopify to Woo/ Import CSV, and update the CSV file.
+Then in your WooCommerce store, go to Dashboard/ Shopify to Woo/ Import CSV, and update the CSV product data file.

 Then in the next step, mapping fields from Shopify to WooCommerce.
 And configure settings with options like import directly.